 Students apply to the Professional Program in Veterinary Medicine through the Veterinary Medical College Application Service (VMCAS) using the ISU school code.
 The application includes transcripts, personal information, essays and reference letters.
-All applicants must submit a Nebraska Resident Certification form to the UNL Office of Undergraduate Admissions.
+All applicants must submit an online Nebraska Residency Application to the Professional Program in Veterinary Medicine.

 All applications are academically screened and academic scores (required science GPA and last 45 credit GPA) are calculated.
 Those meeting the minimum requirements proceed through the PPVM admissions process.
 The PPVM Admissions Committee makes decisions on those admitted to this program.

 After reviewing the applictions, the PPVM Admission Committee discusses the ranked list and determines who should be offered a seat in the incoming class.
 This list is reviewed and approved by the UNL Dean of the College of Agricultural Sciences and Natural Resources and the Dean of the ISU College of Veterinary Medicine.